UnovaUnova Nodes

 List all event types your node has ever seen — useful for building filter UIs.

-POST/event2/v2/list/:publicKeyAuth: Bearer
+GET/event2/v2/list/:publicKeyAuth: Bearer

 List events created by a specific publicKey, paginated.